Tarun-Arulraj/SafetyAppDept/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/NewFeature`).
 5. Open a Pull Request.

+This is the department side of SafetyApp
+For client side You can find the repository here: https://github.com/Tarun-Arulraj/SafetyApp